-I have used own brand cheap sanders in the past.
+I have used ‘own brand’, cheap sanders in the past.
 A load of people say, “you get what you pay for”, and they’re right to a point.
 However, in my opinion if you’re starting out and you’re looking for a budget sander, always look at the “wattage”.
-The more watts per machine, the more clout you’ll get out of that machine!!
+The more watts per sander, the more clout you’ll get out of that machine!!

 Random Orbital Sanders

 I’ve used 4 or 5 different brands of budget random orbital sanders through the years.
-I’m currently using a Bosch GEX 150 and I love it.
-I think the wattage is 350 to 400, sorry but all my machines are at my girlfriends at the moment and I’m on lockdown due to Coronavirus.
+I’m currently using a Bosch Professional Random Orbit Sander GEX 125-1 AE and I love it.
+Available online by clicking here, I think the wattage is 350 to 400, sorry but all my machines are at my girlfriend’s at the moment and I’m on lockdown due to Coronavirus.
 She’d best be taking care of them!
 Anyway, this machine by far the best budget sander I’ve used.
-30% of my work is wood floor sanding and the Bosch GEX 150 is perfect.
-The machine is weighty/heavy enough but is well worth the money. £200ish.
+30% of my work is wood floor sanding and the Bosch GEX 125 is perfect.
+The machine is weighty/heavy enough but is well worth the money. £100ish.

-My other favourite random orbital sander is Metabo SXE450.
+My other favourite random orbital sander is Metabo SXE450, which is available online by clicking here.
 Both these machines have a 150mm circular pad.
 Metabo are one of the best power tool makes out there they don’t have 10% of the marketing budget that black & decker have pushing their Dewault range.